 Click on the picture below to get your own.

 Most of the furniture I got second hand except the bed frame and the sectional, I mention above.
-Every piece just fits perfectly and I’m in love!
+Every piece just fits perfectly and I’m in love.
+Converting this storage shed into home is one of my best accomplishments!

 This is the bed frame I purchased and I can tell you, it’s a great buy.
 Very sturdy and easy to put together.
 No box spring needed.
 I’m using my sons old queen mattress since he moved out.